Pascati/EldoriaNotes/content/Sessions/Session 6.md

 	- Cordelia rolls a Wisdom save (NAT 20): she recalls that as being her first dream -- the one that *only SHE* had
 - The party explains our most recent dream ([[Pyramid|black pyramid in the sky]], red runes, red light crashing into the ground)
 	- Upon hearing this, Cal walks away
-	- [[Vallen The Immortal|Vallen]] chases after him and asks what his deal is -- Cal’s seen this [[pyramid]] before.
+	- [[Vallen The Immortal|Vallen]] chases after him and asks what his deal is -- Cal’s seen this [[Pyramid]] before.
 He’s come across it in his previous travels decades ago, and it was left behind by some government officials
 	- Cal doesn’t think that this information will help right now
 	- Cal says that [[Vallen The Immortal|Vallen]] should tell the group since we know him better ([[Vallen The Immortal|VALLEN]] DOESN’T AGREE)
 - Cal has to roll a DEX save (16)